sparkiZ3/sparkiZ3/README.md

 * 🖥️  See my portfolio at [My portfolio](http://portfolio.sparkiZ3.fr)
 * ✉️  You can contact me at [noan.lissillour@gmail.com](mailto:noan.lissillour@gmail.com)
 * 🧠  I'm learning javascript
+* :octocat: I'm more active on the Univ-nantes gitlab

 ### Skills